hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 **Annotation-specific databases**

-Provide annoations related to a specific topic:
+Provide annotations related to a specific topic:

 - **Gene Ontology (GO):** database of gene ontology biological processes, cellular components and molecular functions - based on Ensembl or Entrez gene IDs or official gene symbols
 - **KEGG:** database of biological pathways - based on Entrez gene IDs